-After a distinctly ordinary start to his Test career, Jacques Kallis has blossomed into one of the world’s leading batsmen.
-At 24 his career is still mostly ahead of him, but after five Tests, the South African selectors might well have been wondering if they’d misjudged him.
+After a distinctly ordinary start to his Test career, Jacques Kallis blossomed into one of the world’s leading batsmen.
 An immensely talented top-order batsman, Kallis started slowly in international cricket, but gradually made the demanding no.3 batting position his own, showing a great degree of comfort against pace bowling off either the front or back foot.
-He is also a surprisingly fast opening bowler, able to swing the ball either way at pace and intimidating batsmen with his steel-blue stare.
+He was also a surprisingly fast opening bowler, able to swing the ball either way at pace and intimidating batsmen with his steel-blue stare.

-He starred on the Proteas tour of England in 1998 and was man of the series in South Africa’s five-Test sweep of the West Indies in 1998/99, taking his first five-wicket haul against Brian Lara’s side at his home ground Newlands in Cape Town.
-Jacques is now considered to be the best all rounder in World Cricket.
+He starred on the Proteas tour of England in 1998 and was man of the series in South Africa’s Five-Test sweep of the West Indies in 1998/99, taking his first five-wicket haul against Brian Lara’s side at his home ground Newlands in Cape Town.
+During this period Jacques was considered to be the best all-rounder in World Cricket.

 In his last test match, which was the 2nd test in Durban on December 26 2013, Jacques scored 115 against India.